robertdj/renv-docker/README.md

 Packages used in renv'ed projects are installed in the cache and a symbolic link/shortcut is made from the renv'ed projects to the cache.

 When making Docker images we want them to be *self-contained*, so that they can run on any host.
-So my problem is how to build self-contained Docker images *fast*, that is, using a cache?
+So my problem is how to build self-contained Docker images *fast*, that is, using a cache.

 # A solution